ReVanced/revanced-manager/docs/3_troubleshooting.md

 In case you encounter any issues while using ReVanced Manager, please refer to this page for possible solutions.

+- 💉 Patching fails with an error

+  Make sure ReVanced Manager is up to date by following [🔄 Updating ReVanced Manager](2_3_updating.md) and select the **Default** button when choosing patches.

-- ### 💥 App not installed as package conflicts with an existing package
+- 💥 App not installed as package conflicts with an existing package

-  An existing installation of the application you're trying to patch is conflicting with the patched application.
-Uninstall the existing application before installing the patched application.
+  An existing installation of the app you're trying to patch is conflicting with the patched app.
+Uninstall the existing app before installing the patched app.

-- ### ❗️Error code `135`, `139` or `1` when patching the application
+- ❗️ Error code `135`, `139` or `1` when patching the app

   Your device is not supported.
 Refer to the [Prerequisites](0_prerequisites.md) page for supported devices.

-  Alternatively, you can use [ReVanced CLI](https://github.com/revanced/revanced-cli) to patch the application.
+  Alternatively, you can use [ReVanced CLI](https://github.com/revanced/revanced-cli) to patch the app.

-- ### 🚫 Non-root install is not possible with the current patches selection
+- 🚫 Non-root install is not possible with the current patches selection

-  Select the **Default** chip when choosing patches.
+  Select the **Default** button when choosing patches.

-- ### 🚨 Patched application crashes on launch
+- 🚨 Patched app crashes on launch

-  Select the **Default** chip when choosing patches.
+  Select the **Default** button when choosing patches.

 ## ⏭️ What's next